hangedmandesign/merrow/README.md

 * *BuildCustomPatch*: Assemble custom IPS patch content into *patchcontent* hexadecimal string, convert to bytestream and export as IPS.
 * *BinRead*: Binary file reader functionality, reading from selected file at specified addresses and exported as comma-separated strings.
 * *RepairCRC*: CRC repair tool functionality, calling the fix_crc dll connection.
-* Variable operations, for easy converting bytex/hex/strings/colors
+* Variable operations, for easy converting of bytes/hex/strings/colors
 * UI interactions, for modifying the interface on interaction and for calling other functions.
 Roughly ordered by tab.
 These should ideally only be created through the Winforms Properties interface in the Designer, so that variable names will auto-update throughout.
 None should be left empty.

 # License